Thaís Picarte: Playing career

-Off the field
+Post-playing career

 In 2019, she became the coordinator of the youth categories of Santos women's football.
 In this role, she won the under-17 Campeonato Paulista.

 In January 2020, she worked as a commentator for the Copa São Paulo de Futebol Júnior on TV Cultura.
 Between August and September of the same year, she also commented on the International Tournament of Women's National Teams on the same network.

 In February 2022, she took over as coordinator of the Women's Football Department at the Federação Paulista de Futebol (FPF).

 In January 2024, she became Coordinator of Women's Football at Santos FC.